-2010 Edition
+2014 Edition

-Approved by the FAI General Aviation Commission (GAC) At the FAI/GAC Meeting, November 2009, in Palma (SPAIN)
+Approved by the FAI General Aviation Commission (GAC) At the FAI/GAC Meeting, November 2013, in Cordoba (SPAIN)

-Avenue Mon-Repos 24 CH-1005 Lausanne (Switzerland) Tél.: +41(0) 21/345.10.70 Fax: +41(0) 21/345.10.77 E-mail: sec@fai.org Web: www.fai.org
+Maison du Sport International Av. de Rhodanie 54 CH-1007 Lausanne (Switzerland) Tél. +41 (0)21 345 10 70 Fax +41 (0)21 345 10 77 E-mail: sec@fai.org Web: www.fai.org

-FEDERATION AERONAUTIQUE INTERNATIONALE Avenue Mon-Repos 24, CH 1005 Lausanne, Switzerland
+FEDERATION AERONAUTIQUE INTERNATIONALE

+MSI - Avenue de Rhodanie 54 - CH-1007 Lausanne - Switzerland

-Copyright 2010
+Copyright 2014

 All rights reserved.
 Copyright in this document is owned by the Fédération Aéronautique Internationale (FAI).
-Any person acting on behalf of the FAI or one of its Members hereunder is hereby authorized to copy, print, and distribute this document, subject to the following conditions:
+Any person acting on behalf of the FAI or one of its Members is hereby authorised to copy, print, and distribute this document, subject to the following conditions:

-1. The document may be used for information only and may not be exploited for commercial purposes.

-2. Any copy of this document or portion thereof must include this copyright notice.
+- 1. The document may be used for information only and may not be exploited for commercial purposes. - 2.
+Any copy of this document or portion thereof must include this copyright notice.

-Note that any product, process or technology described in the document may be the subcect of other Intellectual Property rights by the Fédération Aéronautique Internationale or other entities and is not licensed hereunder.
+Note that any product, process or technology described in the document may be the subject of other Intellectual Property rights reserved by the Fédération Aéronautique Internationale or other entities and is not licensed hereunder.